-Director Experience Mr Frank Huang Chairman and Executive Director Bachelor of Aeronautical Engineering from China Civil Aviation University.
-Managing director of Chi Tel Global Holding Ltd; Managing Director of China Huge International Pty Ltd; General Manager of First Mobile Group Holding Ltd. Appointed on 13 December 2017 Frank has had over 25 years of executive management experience across a number of Australian and International companies and has been involved in a number of corporate leader roles within the technology sector.
-Mr Alvin Tan Independent Non- Executive Director Appointed on lodgement of this Prospectus Over 25 year's experience in Australia and Asia, including mergers, acquisitions, capital raising and listings on the ASX, AIM, Bursa Malaysia and Frankfurt Stock Exchange.
-Previously worked for KPMG in Kuala Lumpur as a financial consultant in 1993-1995 Previously worked with Australian based stock broking firm DJ Carmichael as an investment advisor, in 1996-1997 Bachelor of Commerce with second class honours, the University of Western Australia.
-Non-Executive director, South Pacific Resources Ltd (ASX:SPB) Non-Executive director, BKM Management Limited (ASX:BKM) Mr Michael Pixley Independent Non- Executive Director Appointed on lodgement of this Prospectus Over 30 years of experience in investment banking.
+Director Experience Mr Frank Huang Chairman and Executive Director Appointed on 13 December 2017 Bachelor of Aeronautical Engineering from China Civil Aviation University.
+Managing Director of Chi Tel Global Holding Ltd; Managing Director of China Huge International Pty Ltd; General Manager of First Mobile Group Holding Ltd. Frank has had over 25 years of executive management experience across a number of Australian and International companies and has been involved in a number of corporate leader roles within the technology sector.
+Mr Alvin Tan Independent Non- Executive Director To be appointed on conditional approval for NSX Listing Over 25 year's experience in Australia and Asia, including mergers, acquisitions, capital raising and listings on the ASX, AIM, Bursa Malaysia and Frankfurt Stock Exchange.
+Previously worked for KPMG in Kuala Lumpur as a financial consultant in 1993-1995.
+Previously worked with Australian based stock broking firm DJ Carmichael as an investment advisor, in 1996-1997.
+Previously served as Non-Executive Director, Advanced Share Registry Ltd (ASX:ASW).
+Bachelor of Commerce with second class honours, the University of Western Australia.
+Non-Executive Director, Pyx Resources Ltd (NSX:PYX).
+Non-Executive Director, BKM Management Limited.
+Mr Michael Pixley Independent Non- Executive Director To be appointed on conditional approval for NSX Listing Over 30 years of experience in investment banking.
 Involved in providing financial advisory and investment banking services to various companies throughout Asia.
-Non-Executive Director, Eve Investments Ltd (ASX:EVE) Non-Executive Director, Story-I Ltd (ASX:SRY) Non-Executive Director, Eneco Refresh Ltd (ASX:ERG)
+Non-Executive Director, Enerco Refresh Ltd (ASX:ERG.)
+Non-Executive Director, Story-I Ltd (ASX:SRY).
+Director, Credit Intelligence Ltd (ASX:CL1).

-Each Director has confirmed to the Company that they anticipate being available to perform their duties as nonexecutive or executive director, as the case may be, without constraints from other commitments.
+Each Director has confirmed to the Company that they anticipate being available to perform their duties as non-executive or executive Director, as the case may be, without constraints from other commitments.

-The Board considers that Haodex is free from any business or any other relationship that could materially interfere with, or reasonably be perceived to interfere with, the independent exercise of a Director's judgement and are able to fulfil the role of an independent director.
+The Board considers that Haodex is free from any business or any other relationship that could materially interfere with, or reasonably be perceived to interfere with, the independent exercise of a

+Director's judgement and are able to fulfil the role of an independent Director.
 The Board has adopted a definition of independence that is based on the definition set out in the NSX Corporate Governance Principles.